 If you’re new to online business (or are struggling like many), then this program can teach you the most important steps and fundamentals to developing your own niche blog in something you love and moving out from there.

-As for Jarvis AI, it is a legitimate tool (again), and the reviews are positive, but I believe most of those reviews are from people who use it’s surface benefits, and don’t really see the more long term issues with that.
+As for Jasper AI, it is a legitimate tool (again), and the reviews are positive, but I believe most of those reviews are from people who use it’s surface benefits, and don’t really see the more long term issues with that.
 I see the other side of the coin on this subject and gave you my opinions on that.

 On the other hand, if you’re an experienced blogger or copy writer (who writes their own stuff), I think you would understand my reasoning for suggesting people do their own stuff vs outsourcing to bots.